-Be aware that enrolment into VCE Science subjects may be determined by teacher recommendations that are based primarily on performance and effort in Year 9 Science and the appropriate Year 10 Science subject.
+Be aware that enrolment into VCE Science subjects may be determined by teacher recommendations that are based primarily on performance and

 DESIGN TECHNOLOGY OPTIONS

 FOOD STUDIES UNITS 1-4

 Food Studies is the study of past and present patterns of eating, Australian and global food production systems and the many physical and social functions and roles of food.
 Students research economic, environmental and ethical dimensions of food and critically evaluate information, marketing messages and new trends.